akbargherbal/prompt-engineering/META_PROMPTING/README.md

 ## Project Status & Roadmap

+The project has achieved its initial goal of creating a functional `v0.1.0` Orchestration Engine.
+We are now in a formal, deep-dive audit and refinement phase.

-This project is currently in development.
-The strategic plan is divided into four phases:
+The strategic plan is now divided into five phases:

 - [x] **Phase 1: Strategic Planning** - Define the problem, target audience, and core philosophy.
-- [x] **Phase 2: System Architecture & Design** - Design the JIT workflow, component library structure, and finalize the `goal_map.json` architecture.
+- [x] **Phase 2: System Architecture & Design** - Design the JIT workflow and finalize the initial `goal_map.json` architecture.
-- [ ] **Phase 3: Build the Orchestrator** - Write the `orchestrator.py` script based on the finalized design.
+- [x] **Phase 3: Build the Orchestrator (v0.1.0)** - Write the `orchestrator.py` script based on the finalized design.
-- [ ] **Phase 4: Component Generation & Testing** - Use an LLM API to expand the component library and test the end-to-end framework generation.
+- [ ] **Phase 4: Qualitative Audit (Current Phase)** - Conduct a formal audit using a "Tiger Team" of specialized LLM agents to analyze why the `v0.1.0` output does not yet meet the "80-90% solution" standard.
+- [ ] **Phase 5: Framework Evolution (v0.2.0)** - Implement the findings from the audit to evolve the framework's architecture and component generation process.

 ## Usage (The Final Vision)